 Apart from muscles and bones, the other important tissues in the limbs that support us to move freely in our daily lives arejointAnd cartilage tissue.
 It is a pity that cartilage tissue will be lost with repeated friction.
 When cartilage is worn away, bones will proliferate on their own to fill the gaps, causing us to "grind bones" and produce pain when we move.
-We often talk about "arthritis"That's exactly what happened.
+We often talk about "joint degeneration"That's exactly what happened.

 While aging and the continuous use of joints are unavoidable, some habits that we voluntarily employ might also be a cause that wears out our joints and cartilage tissue far quicker than we can imagine!

 - Improper seating gesture: While work-from-home became the new normal, many of us might be neglecting the appropriate set-up of computers and working desk that encourage healthy seating gestures.
 Continuous improper seating gesture will undoubtedly lead to sore shoulders and painful finger joints, speeding up your way to arthritis.

 - A sudden increase in the amount of exercise: Home-training is getting more and more popular, and hiking has become many city dweller’s favorite pastimes.
 Getting an adequate amount of exercise is no doubt good for your health.
 Yet a sudden increase in the amount and intensity of exercise will also add sudden pressure to your joints leading to the rapid loss of cartilage tissue.

 - Lack of exercise: Similar to turbines that get rusty as they have not moved for a long time, our cartilage tissue will also lose quickly if we are inadequate in exercising.